pf4j/pf4j-wicket/README.md

 Components
 -------------------
 - **WicketPlugin** is a Plugin that implements IInitializer (hook for init/destroy application).
-- **PluginManagerInitializer** creates the plugin manager and register the created plugin manager in application using MetaDataKey.
+- **PluginManagerInitializer** creates the plugin manager and register the created plugin manager in application using `MetaDataKey`.
 This class load, init, start, stop and destroy plugins (using the plugin manager object).
-- **PluginComponentInjector** scans the wicket component class for fields annotated by @javax.inject.Inject, looks up extensions of the required type for the given field from the plugin manager, and injects the extensions.
+- **PluginComponentInjector** scans the wicket component class for fields annotated by `@javax.inject.Inject`, looks up extensions of the required type for the given field from the plugin manager, and injects the extensions.

 Using Maven